 Tuesday 4/24 6:30 – 8:30pm San Antonio Museum of Art, Stables

-The final stage of our journey is a Socratic Discussion on a segment of Annie Dillard’s Pilgrim at Tinker Creek on Seeing.
+The final stage of our Journey together is a Socratic Discussion on a segment of Annie Dillard’s Pilgrim at Tinker Creek on Seeing.
 What is to see?
 The work provides a rich touchstone into a conversation on the subject, involving some final reflections on our own experience gained together over six weeks.

 By weaving together Museum studies, the direct experience of Studio work, and deep Socratic conversation on rich texts, participants are sure to walk away from this experience with fresh eyes and open minds – and some new avenues of thought and feeling as it regards the millennia-old tradition of image-making.